nik-dev-09/humble-superhero-app/README.md

 # Humble Superhero APP

 Welcome to the **Humble Superhero APP** project!
-This API allows you to manage superheroes, their superpowers, and humility scores.
+This APP allows you to manage superheroes, their superpowers, and humility scores.
 Each superhero is unique in their own way, but it's their humility that makes them truly stand out.

 ## 🦸‍♂️ **Project Overview**